 The Digital Skills Awareness course is for students that are about to start university, and provides guidance on the foundation-level digital skills they will need for a successful learning experience at university.

 About the course

 The course outlines the key digital skills students need for their studies, and helps them identify the skills they have and the ones they need to acquire or improve.
-While the course doesn’t focus on teaching practical digital skills, it provides valuable tips from a variety of sources, including university support for staff and students, as well as helpful resources and videos.
+While the course doesn’t focus explicitly on developing digital skills, it provides valuable tips from a variety of sources including university staff and student support, as well as helpful resources and videos.

 There are four topics: